Russia / Japan

 - Multi-pet households where the Kurilean Bobtail’s social confidence is an asset

-- Those fascinated by naturally evolved breeds with remote, specific geographic origins
+- Those interested in naturally evolved breeds with specific geographic origins

 Less ideal for: